-As mentioned above in the article, it is crucial for you to work with only cold meat cuts when grinding them into fine ground meat.
+As mentioned above in the article, you must work with only cold meat cuts when grinding them into fine ground meat.

-We know, in order to make a burger patty you need to obviously touch it with your hands while shaping.
+We know, to make a burger patty you need to touch it with your hands while shaping.
 However, try to finish shaping the meat into desirable portions as fast as you can, as well as with minimal touches.

 Keep liquids away from the patties

 As we mentioned previously in the article, try not to add extra liquids to your ground meat.
 Liquids such as special sauces (Worcestershire sauce) or marinades break apart the molecules in meat.